-If you have had a tooth filling procedure done before, it could mean that the filling just fell out.
-A tooth filling is a relatively common procedure performed in the dental clinic when there is a cavity or hole in the tooth, after a root canal or when the tooth is broken.
+A tooth filling is a relatively common procedure performed in the dental clinic when there is a hole in the tooth, after a root canal or when the tooth is broken.

 A filling coming off is usually not an emergency but it could cause a lot of discomfort because of the associated symptoms like sensitivity with taking hot or cold drinks or food packing.

-While fillings are supposed to last a maximum of ten years, they could become weak over time due to wear and tear and fall off.
-Did your filling fall out and you don’t know what next to do?
-This article explains to you in detail what to do next.
+While fillings are supposed to last about ten years, they could become weak over time due to wear and tear and fall off.

 What To Do If Your Filling Falls Out